Skip to main content

 7.30pm AEST

-A panel of experts will unpack Japan’s National Security Strategy and explore the opportunities and challenges for Australia-Japan-US trilateral strategic cooperation
+A panel of experts unpacked Japan’s National Security Strategy and explored the opportunities and challenges for Australia-Japan-US trilateral strategic cooperation

 Watch Now